 Now, nail your two roof pieces together with the shorter piece on the side of the longer piece.

 Nail in the support piece on the inside peak of your roof—this will keep your roof in position with just gravity.
 You can center the support piece or move it a little closer to one end to create a greater overhang on the front of your birdhouse.

 Next, nail your house to the base from the underside.

 Drill 1/4″ holes in each corner of the base, just at the inside edges of the birdhouse’s interior.
 This will give your birdhouse good drainage.

 Glue on small pieces of wood about 1″ apart inside the birdhouse just under the entrance hole.
-These will act as a ladder for the young birds to climb out when they are ready.
+You can just use pieces of popsicle sticks.
+These bits of wood will act as a ladder for the young birds to climb out when they are ready.

-Decorate and enjoy!
-This birdhouse is intended to sit outside on a shelf or a post—for your birds benefit, get the birdhouse up about 5 to 6 feet off the ground.
+This birdhouse is intended to sit outside on a shelf or a post—for your birds’ benefit, get the birdhouse up about 5 to 6 feet off the ground.
 We’ll be putting ours out on a shelf next to our house.

 DIY Birdhouse Tips

 - You may be tempted to use thinner wood, but don’t.
 Your birdhouse wood should be 3/4″ thick, because anything thinner will allow heat to build up.
 And that’s dangerous for little birds.